Recurrence-Aware Long-Term Cognitive Network for Explainable Pattern Classification: Numerical simulations

 \subsection{Exploring the model's interpretability}

 In this subsection, we explore the interpretability of our neural model using a case study.
 The ``Phishing case” \cite{CHIEW2019153} is a binary classification problem described by 48 features extracted from 5000 phishing webpages and 5000 legitimate webpages and a class variable.
 Some of the features are: NumDots, UrlLength, NumDash, NumDashInHostname, AtSymbol, TildeSymbol, NumUnderscore, NumQueryComponents, NumAmpersand, NumHash, NumNumericChars, IpAddress, DoubleSlashInPath, PopUpWindow, ImagesOnlyInForm, and UrlLengthRT.
-Phishing is a popular form of cyber-attack that uses bogus websites to rob confidential user data such as account login credentials, credit card numbers, etc..
-Unfortunately, all over the world, phishing incidents remain growing and increasing drive, therefore we find this area of application a high-stakes decision problem.

-One of the most extensively adopted anti-phishing solutions is the blacklist alert system, found in typical web browsers such as Google Chrome and Mozilla Firefox.
-The blacklist system simply queries a central database of already-known phishing URLs, hence it is not detecting newly launched phishing websites.
-A more favorable and rational anti-phishing resolution is using a machine learning-based detection system, giving it the elasticity of recognizing new phishing websites.

 The LTCN classifier reported an accuracy of 97\% after performing 5-fold cross-validation.
 In this experiment, we set the nonlinearity parameter to 0.8 and the number of iterations to 50 such that we can see what happens when we use more iterations than needed.